VoicuTomut/ase-fast/doc/development/addingexamples.rst

 Please read and follow our contribution guidelines (:ref:`contribute`).

-You can find the source code of existing examples in the :git:`examples` folder these are rendered to pages in the `examples section of the online docs'_ <https://ase-lib.org/examples_generated/index.html>`_.
+You can find the source code of existing examples in the :git:`examples` folder in Gitlab_.
+These are rendered to pages in the :ref:`examplesgallery` on the ASE website.

 .. _examples: https://gitlab.com/ase/ase/-/tree/master/examples